threefoldfoundation/info_cloud/src/evdc/evdc_digibyte.md

 ![](img/digibyte_success.png)

-When you clicked it, you will then be directed to the Node stat page of your new Digibyte Node where you can find all the information you need to start building solutions on top of your Digibyte Node.
+When you clicked it, you will then be directed to the Node stat page of your new Digibyte Node, where you can find all the information you need to start building solutions on top of your Digibyte Node.

 ![](img/digibyte_stat1.png)
 ![](img/digibyte_stat1.png)